Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Head underground to tour subterranean Florence.
 Go underground — way underground, beneath the Palazzo Vecchio, and you’ll see the ancient city on which modern Florence rests today.

 Test-drive a Ferrari through the Tuscan countryside.
 Ever dreamed of driving a Ferrari?
 This is your chance.
 Head out with a guide and cruise up and down the hills.
+(2023 update – This is currently unavailable but expected to return.)

 Take a class and learn how to paint a fresco.
 Where else would you learn this but Florence?!